Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Apologia:  The Commonwealth's "Consensus" in favor of horrific destructions of sexual ethics are why they believe enlightened policing is necessary.
 They would *prefer* to do all these things *without* the rape and murder...
 	7. Narrative indicator:  ...but note that Muslims literally murder sexual liberals, too.
 This policy set destroys the populations that natively oppose rape and replaces them with populations that reliably "oppose" rape only when closely watched by an omniscient security state.
 	8. Mechanism proposal:  If you quietly ruin rape victims who protest too much and don't turn conservative on demand, you can have a more reproductive society thanks to the ones who "integrate" after sexualizing early.
 Sexually abusive community leaders are excellent for this.
 Few people will believe they've done what they're supposed to have done.
 Some of those who do believe nevertheless will insist that raising up those specific leaders is necessary to the community, because of all the other good things they've done.
+	9. Apologia:  This does increase the preservation of asexual genes.
+If you're *really* convinced that asexuals are superior...
-	9. Bureaucratic waste analysis:  Assigning a few supernumerary taxes is not bureaucratically expensive.
+	10. Bureaucratic waste analysis:  Assigning a few supernumerary taxes is not bureaucratically expensive.
 Arranging your society to destroy non-reproductive inclinations is horrifically expensive.
 People who could've loved thoughtful social analysis and contributed to the functioning of the state will be among the dead, destabilized, and demoralized.
-	10. Utopic rating:  0/5
+	11. Utopic rating:  0/5
-	11. Public protection rating:  1/5
+	12. Public protection rating:  1/5
-	12. Technological smoothness:  4/5
+	13. Technological smoothness:  4/5
-	13. Technological extremophilia:  2/5
+	14. Technological extremophilia:  2/5
+	15. Stress/boredom rating:  3/5 (Eustress)
-	14. Kind of person most protected:  "Virtuous" religious authorities who certainly don't molest kids.
+	16. Kind of person most protected:  "Virtuous" religious authorities who certainly don't molest kids.
+	17. Special categories:  Asexual, Homogenizing, Nightmare
+	18. Conversion potential:  Hopefully, none.
 29. Creche Education
 	1. Authorial protest: The staff at my school were so intent on treating me as a violent troublemaker that they failed to protect me from violently untrustworthy peers.
 They refused to believe that I was an actual pacifist even though I was indeed an actual pacifist.
 In fifth grade I was even once assaulted by a teacher!
 	2. Mechanism proposal:  Immortal societies don't HAVE a lot of kids.
 It's not sustainable to have a lot of kids, it's not necessary to have a lot of kids, and only primitive societies have to pretend that childrearing is a happy thing.
 The other factions tend to trust in people getting a sufficient education across hundreds or thousands of years, and deprioritize public education.
 The Commonwealth Consensus is committed to providing an extremely well-funded public education system even if there are only a handful of kids in class.